Last updated: December 2022

 As a person with type 1 narcolepsy, I often struggle to feel gratified from the food that I eat.
-It is common for people with type 1 narcolepsy to suffer from obesity and increased food cravings.1
+A 2016 study found that it is common for people with type 1 narcolepsy to suffer from obesity and increased food cravings.1

 The same biological mechanism that makes people with narcolepsy tired also makes them hungry.
 When my narcolepsy symptoms onset in 2017, I started gaining weight rapidly.
 It took me a while to realize that this weight gain was happening due to my increased, and seemingly insatiable, appetite.
 My hunger was endless.